wso2/docs-is/en/includes/guides/organization-management/share-applications.md

     ![Sign-in-method-options]({{base_path}}/assets/img/guides/organization/manage-organizations/sso-signin-method.png){: width="700" style="display: block; margin: 0; border: 0.3px solid lightgrey;"}

-- The application is available in the organization.
-To check this, switch to the organization and go to its **Applications** section.
+- Ensure the application is available in the organization.
+To check this, switch to the organization and verify that the application is listed in the **Applications** section.

     ![Shared Guardio Insurance Application]({{base_path}}/assets/img/guides/organization/manage-organizations/fragmented-app.png){: width="700" style="display: block; margin: 0; border: 0.3px solid lightgrey;"}